January 25, 2021

 THUNDER ALLEY (1967)

 Today, in the memory-fogged use of hindsight, some lament over Annette Funicello not getting the chance to break out as a legitimate actress.
 This was irrelevant in the mid-Sixties as young ticket buyers never gave a thought to her acting abilities.
-She does have a pulse in this film, however, doing a good job with a wide range of emotions.
-This predictable film was not as successful as the previous year's Fireball 500 though it again stars Funicello with co-star Fabian Forte.
+She does have a pulse in this film; however, doing a good job with a wide range of emotions.
+This predictable film was not as successful as the previous year's Fireball 500, again starring Funicello with Fabian Forte.

 Kenneth Crane and Ronald Sinclair managed to edit this "auto-racing-beach-party" film down to a lengthy ninety minutes.
 They still did not leave enough frames on the editing floor.
 This was the last American International Pictures film for Funicello.
 A timely departure given the studio's transition to rougher, psychedelic biker films and anti-Vietnam war projects.
 Director Richard Rush leaves behind the previous teenage beach comedies to “adultify” the characters from those